ngaeninurul/shunyi_aqi_dashboard/README.md

 ### Access the Dashboard
 Check the `url.txt` file for the link to the hosted version of the dashboard.

----

-## Deployment

-To deploy the dashboard on a server, install dependencies in the target environment and configure Streamlit with hosting solutions like Heroku or AWS.

----

 ## License
 This project is licensed under the MIT License.